Raleigh Motorcycle Accident Attorney

 Compensation for a spouse’s loss of companionship and affection

 Tragically, many motorcycle accident victims do not survive an accident.
-Surviving family members can pursue a claim for compensation when another driver is at fault.
+Surviving family members can pursue a claim for compensation when another driver is at fault with a wrongful death claim.

 Motorcycle Laws in North Carolina